praveennhiremath/learning-library/developer-library/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 ## Introduction

-*We create a metadata tables and populate the data using the SQL Tuning Sets which created in the previous lab.
-And the affinities are computed between the a
+We create a metadata tables and populate the data using the SQL Tuning Sets which created in the previous lab.
+And the affinities are computed between the tables.

 Estimated Lab Time: 15 minutes